IFLA Library Reference Model (LRM)

 IFLA LRM was designed to be used in linked data environments and to support and promote the use of bibliographic data in linked data environments.

 August 2017 version [PDF – English – 2MB]

 revised after world-wide review – submitted in August 2017 for formal approval; awaiting endorsement by the IFLA Professional Committee.

 These documents do not form part of the model definition but are provided for explanatory purposes:

 - Summary of changes since the world-wide review in 2016.
 A world-wide review of the model was held during the first half of 2016.
 Many comments were received.
 The comments were analyzed and led to changes in the model.
 This document lists the significant changes in the model between the version released for world-wide review and the final version.

 - Explanations of recurring issues.
 During world-wide review, there were some points that recurred in comments from different individuals or organizations.
 This document explains some recurring points on modeling made during the world-wide review.

-- 2016 Transition mapping document [full document, 81 p.] [overview, 4 p.].
-After the final endorsement of the model by the IFLA Professional Committee, the transition mapping document will be updated.
-The 2016 document may be useful in the meantime, with a warning that it does not totally match the 2017 version of the model and uses the earlier provisional name of the model.
+- Transition mapping document [full document, 84 p.] [overview, 4 p.].
 The transition mapping document maps each user task, entity, attribute and relationship from the original three models to the new IFLA LRM.
 The document demonstrates how IFLA-LRM preserves the essential nature of the three models.
 For applications that are based on the original models forward to LRM, the mapping will facilitate transitioning forward to IFLA LRM.
 This mapping is also intended to facilitate the alignment of the namespace to be created for LRM within the existing FR namespaces in the IFLA.info domain.